lahiruSanjeewa2971/wikramasooriya_entraprices/PRODUCT_DETAILS_IMPLEMENTATION_PLAN.md

 - **Background**: Light Gray (#F9FAFB) - Clean background

 ### **Typography**

+Typography choices focus on readability and hierarchy, ensuring that information is easily scannable and accessible across all devices.
+The font selection balances modern aesthetics with professional credibility.
 - **Headings**: Inter or Poppins (bold, modern)
 - **Body Text**: Inter or system fonts (readable)
 - **Prices**: Bold, large, blue color
 - **Reviews**: Smaller, gray color

 ### **Layout Structure**

+The layout is designed to guide users through a logical flow of information, from product discovery to purchase decision.
+The structure prioritizes key information while maintaining visual balance and responsive behavior across all screen sizes.
 ```
 ┌─────────────────────────────────────────────────────────┐
 │                    Product Header                       │